dtcenter/METplus/docs/Users_Guide/wrappers.rst

 The output field name can be set explicitly using :term:`FCST_PCP_COMBINE_OUTPUT_NAME` or :term:`OBS_PCP_COMBINE_OUTPUT_NAME`.

-For ADD and DERIVE methods, the input accumulation(s) can be specified using :term:`FCST_PCP_COMBINE_INPUT_ACCUMS` or :term:`OBS_PCP_COMBINE_INPUT_ACCUMS`.
+For the ADD and DERIVE methods, the input accumulation(s) can be specified using :term:`FCST_PCP_COMBINE_INPUT_ACCUMS` or :term:`OBS_PCP_COMBINE_INPUT_ACCUMS`.
 The default units are hours unless otherwise specified.
 This can be a list of accumulation amounts in order of preference.